 The African Americans, from their cultural roots in West Africa to the changing economic, political, social status over time to the present.
 Special emphasis placed on the civil rights movement, Black nationalism, and Black leadership.
-Prerequisite(s): HIST 2265 (C) or [HIST 2111 (C) and HIST 2112 (C)]
+Prerequisite(s): Any 1000 or 2000 level HIST course.